-This town of 1,000 people lies about 5 miles east of the Apalachicola River.
+This town of less than 1,000 people lies about 5 miles east of the Apalachicola River.

-As those names imply, Florabama is that portion of North Florida that borders Alabama; Flordia is the portion that borders Georgia.
+As you might guess, Florabama is that portion of North Florida that borders Alabama; Florgia is the portion that borders Georgia.

 An old timer named Elvy Callaway got a lot of publicity a generation

 or two ago by claiming that the biblical Garden of Eden was in northern

 Liberty County.
 Elvy was a country lawyer and a Baptist preacher.

 He said the evidence was that the Apalachicola-Chattahoochee River system has four heads, just like the river described in the Bible.

 He also said the area is rich in gopher wood, the same stuff that Noah used to build his ark.

 Further evidence, said Elvy, was that the area from the Chattahoochee River south to Bristol contains 28 of the 30 varieties of trees mentioned in the Bible.